code0nwheels/Dwellpy/docs/troubleshooting_guide.md

 **Diagnosis**:
 1. Check if the ON/OFF button is green (active)
-2. Watch for the dwell counter - is it resetting too often?
+2. Observe your cursor behavior - does it seem like the dwell detection keeps restarting when you try to hover?
 3. Try hovering over a large target (like desktop)

 **Solutions**: